dobriban/Topics-In-Modern-Statistical-Learning/README.md

   * theory in random features models: [A study of uncertainty quantification in overparametrized high-dimensional models ](https://arxiv.org/abs/2210.12760)
   * theory on distance to calibration: [A Unifying Theory of Distance from Calibration](https://arxiv.org/abs/2211.16886)
+* Language Models
+  * [Calibrate Before Use: Improving Few-Shot Performance of Language Models](https://arxiv.org/abs/2102.09690); LLMs have biases for generating outcomes that should a priori have pre-determined probabilities, such as 50-50
+  *   [Language Models (Mostly) Know What They Know](https://arxiv.org/abs/2207.05221); Perhaps surprisingly, LLMs are sometimes calibrated.
+On the other hand, there are a few limitations: (1) the results do not really hold for small models.
+(2) The results are not so robust (for instance they can easily break when they add the answer "none of the above")

 ### Types of uncertainty
 * [Kiureghian and Ditlevsen: Aleatory or epistemic? does it matter?](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=92a9b3ae0c255441d5c5ac6fa1ecaec75753fe29)